liamvu2501/tf-aws-autocorrect-sg/README.md

 ## Prerequisites

 1. Cloudtrail is enabled in your environment.
 2. Install Terraform.
-Refer to https://www.terraform.io/downloads.html
+Refer to [here](https://www.terraform.io/downloads.html)
 3. awscli is configured in your environment.
 Terraform will use your awscli credentials to create the environment.
 4. The repo will not work for cross-region.
 You need to deploy this repo to all regions that you want to monitor.

 ## Architecture

-A serverless architecture with AWS Cloud Trail, EventBridge, Lambda and SNS will be used.
+A serverless architecture with AWS CloudTrail, EventBridge, Lambda and SNS will be used.

 <img src="https://github.com/liamvu2501/tf-aws-autocorrect-sg/blob/main/Architecture_Diagram.PNG" width="600" height="400" />